-- they shall apply to all new series-production vehicles offered for sale on the market of a Member State which comply in advance with the mandatory limit values set out in row A of the table in section 5.3.1.4 of Annex I to Directive 70/220/EEC, as amended by this Directive, and thereafter as from 1 January 2000, with the indicative limit values set out in row B of the same table, - they shall be terminated with effect from the mandatory application of the emission limit values laid down in Article 2 (3) for new motor vehicles, or by 1 January 2005 in the case of the indicative limit values set out in row B of the table in section 5.3.1.4 of Annex I to Directive 70/220/EEC, as amended by this Directive, - for each type of motor vehicle, they shall not exceed the additional cost of the technical solutions introduced to ensure compliance with the values set in Article 2 (3) or the indicative limit values set out in row B of the table in section 5.3.1.4 of Annex I to Directive 70/220/EEC, as amended by this Directive, and of their installation on the vehicle.
+- they shall apply to all new series-production vehicles offered for sale on the market of a Member State which comply in advance with the mandatory limit values set out in row A of the table in section 5.3.1.4 of Annex I to Directive 70/220/EEC, as amended by this Directive, and thereafter as from 1 January 2000 for vehicles in Category M1 and Category N1, Class I, and, with effect from 1 January 2001, for vehicles in Category N1, Classes II and III, which comply with the limit values set out in row B of the same table, - they shall be terminated with effect from the application of the emission limit values laid down in Article 2(3) for new motor vehicles, or with effect from the dates laid down in Article 2(4), - for each type of motor vehicle, they shall not exceed the additional cost of the technical solutions introduced to ensure compliance with the values set in Article 2(3) or Article 2(5) and of their installation on the vehicle.

-The Commission shall be informed in sufficient time of plans to institute or change the incentives referred to in the first paragraph, so that it can submit its observations.
+The Commission shall be informed in sufficient time of plans to institute or change the incentives referred to in the first subparagraph, so that it can submit its observations.